soc-hub-fi/rust-rv32imce-docker/README.md

 ## Building the container image

+Consider downloading the latest image from the [Releases](https://github.com/soc-hub-fi/rust-rv32imce-docker/releases)  section, as building the image may take several hours.

 If you need checkpointing, i.e., if you want to share your container runtime in the GitHub Releases page, the containers must be created as root.
 Switch to root using `sudo -i`.